niknak1379/ObsidianNotes/content/Project Docs/Personal Website Docs/V-2.0/DataBase Specifications.md

 3. one for detailed project details. (one to one)
 4. one relational for what tags each project has (many to many)

+## Triggers:
+1. one for when inserting a new project-tag relationship make sure if one of its tags doesn't exist in the tag table you add it
+2.

 ## Needed Features:
-6. needs to be sortable by tags, loads the first 10, then after hitting next page, loads the rest on the same page.
+2. needs to be sortable by tags, loads the first 10, then after hitting next page, loads the rest on the same page.
-7. Searchable by name, description, and tags
+3. Searchable by name, description, and tags
-8. thats pretty much it
+4. thats pretty much it

 **Pretty sure the whole thing has to run in a docker container** [[DB Setup]]